Our mission is to get you back to doing what you love!

 Career Highlights:

-Pioneer of integrative methods for gentler, complete bone marrow transplants (2024)
+• Pioneer of integrative methods for gentler bone marrow transplant experiences (2024)

-Selected and founded the Kansas City VA Hospital Acupuncture Clinic (2019)
+• Selected to start and build the Kansas City VA Hospital Acupuncture Clinic (2019)

 Dr. Erika F. Marie, presenting at an integrative medicine conference in September 2017